csomgyula/sandbox/it/Research/System/memory.md

 - address is the memory address
 - type is the type of the item (data, function, whatever)
 - id is logical unique id of the object (which never changes, even if it is relocated or even if it is historical)
-- version is the counter how much time the item changed, if Every
+- version is the counter how much time the item changed, if ever
 - timestap when the item in its current state was created or updated
 - the actual value of the item